Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Modeling estimation result

-The scale parameter provides complementary insights into the variability of boundary-related near misses.
-The random effect for relative distance is positive, indicating that reduced clearance to roadside features not only increases severity but also broadens variability, as drivers adopt divergent strategies when negotiating minimal spacing with curbs, medians, or barriers.
-Relative speed also shows a positive association with scale, suggesting that higher speeds amplify heterogeneity in boundary interactions—contrasting with V–V near misses, where speed reduces dispersion—because drivers respond differently to infrastructure proximity under fast-moving conditions.
-Acceleration, by contrast, has a negative coefficient in the grouped model, implying that acceleration phases near boundaries often reflect smoother clearance maneuvers, yielding more predictable outcomes.
-Relative deceleration also reduces variability, indicating that braking close to infrastructure compresses outcomes into uniformly critical events.
+Regarding the fixed parameters, for instance Relative speed is positive in both components, indicating that higher-speed boundary interactions are associated with a systematic shift and greater dispersion.
+Relative acceleration is positive in the location component and negative in the scale component, whereas relative deceleration is negative in both components, indicating that braking-dominated boundary encounters are associated with a shift toward more critical extremes and a more concentrated distribution.
+Heading and steering differences are positive in the location component and negative in the scale component, suggesting that lateral deviations coincide with shifted extremes but with reduced dispersion.

-Geometric attributes further shape variability.
-Lane width exerts a positive effect, showing that while wider lanes provide greater average clearance, they also increase variability by enabling a broader range of lateral positioning relative to boundaries.
-The undivided median type strongly increases scale, underscoring that the absence of a raised median not only heightens risk but also expands outcome variability due to heterogeneous driver avoidance maneuvers.
-The left-lane variable is also positive, indicating that boundary proximity in outer lanes produces more heterogeneous near-miss outcomes compared to interior lanes.
-Finally, driveway density, though statistically unstable, suggests that variability is strongly site-dependent, as frequent access points create unpredictable driver–infrastructure interactions.
+Roadway and exposure variables show similar coupled behavior.
+Lane number is positive in the location component and negative in the scale component, while lane width is positive in both components, indicating that additional lanes align with reduced dispersion, whereas wider lanes align with greater dispersion.
+Driveway density is negative in the location component and does not show a stable scale association, indicating access-rich segments align with more critical extremes, with dispersion effects less consistent.
+Undivided medians are negative in the location component and positive in the scale component, linking undivided sections to more critical and more variable extremes.
+Vehicle position (left lane) is negative in the location component and positive in the scale component, indicating lane context shifts extremes while increasing dispersion.

-The shape parameter remains negative and significant across both specifications, confirming that the upper tail of the 2D-TTC distribution is bounded.
-This supports the Weibull domain for extremes and indicates that even in V–I segment interactions, physical and behavioral limits constrain how severe the most critical boundary-related near-misses can become.
-Variation in the shape parameter across segment groups underscores the role of local geometry, access density, and operational conditions in shaping the extremal behavior of these events.
+The shape parameter is negative and significant across sites (Fig.~\ref{fig:12e}), indicating a bounded upper tail and supporting the Weibull domain for extreme 2D-TTC.
+This implies that, even at the segment level, physical and behavioral constraints limit how severe boundary-related extremes can become.
+Differences in this parameter across segments suggest that local geometry and operating conditions influence tail behavior.